JulienRineau/mask-builder/README.md

   - Preview mode with transparency toggle
   - Mask generation and upload

-## Development Notes
+## Backend API

-This version uses a mock storage implementation for browser compatibility.
-For production, you would need:
+The application includes a Node.js Express server that:

-1. A backend API service to handle Google Cloud Storage operations
+1. Acts as a middleware between the frontend and Google Cloud Storage
-2. Or Firebase Storage (which is browser-compatible)
-3. Or signed URLs approach for direct upload/download
+2. Handles authentication and access control
+3. Provides endpoints for listing puppets, checking mask status, getting video frames, and uploading masks
+4. Serves the React frontend in production

 ## Keyboard Controls